Resources for Instructors and Departments

-In the event that any form of academic dishonesty is observed, the exam is stopped, any unauthorized materials are confiscated, and the instructor is contacted immediately.
-The proctor will take instruction from the instructor regarding how to proceed.
-If the instructor cannot be immediately reached, the proctor will leave a voicemail or send an email explaining the situation and the student will be permitted to complete the remainder of the exam with all unauthorized materials removed.
-In addition to notifying the course instructor, a written incident report will accompany the sealed exam.
+In the event that any form of academic dishonesty is observed, any unauthorized materials are confiscated, and the student will be permitted to complete the remainder of the exam with all unauthorized materials removed.
+The instructor will be notified with complete details as soon as possible.
 Course instructors have the discretion to pursue any code of conduct violations as necessary.

 Accessibility and Disability Service Testing Office

 Regular Hours: 9:00 a.m. - 12:00p.m.
 AND 1:00p.m.- 4:00 p.m Monday through Friday